GlassBox

 </div>

-3. Create a new object and define first (init) id, width, height and overflow, and second (apos) position left and top (see API DOC):
+3. Create a new object and define first (init) id, width, height and overflow, and second (apos) position left and top (see API Doc):

 <script type="text/javascript">